LmaA-aD/AdKats/README.md

 <h2>Dependencies</h2>
 <h3>XpKiller's "BF3 Chat, GUID, Stats and Mapstats Logger"</h3>
 <p>
-Version 1.1.0.0+ of this plugin is required for use of AdKats.
+Version 1.1.0.0+ of this plugin is required.
 AdKats will only run if this plugin is (1) running on the same database AdKats uses, and (2) running on every BF3 Server AdKats is installed on.
 TODO add link.
 </p>
 <h2>Features</h2>
 <h3>Punishment/Forgiveness System</h3>